Discover more from Shanti’s Newsletter

 Soccer is big in Diamond Bar, a modern bedroom community in the hills east of LA.
-They even let the sports teams use the parks (in Pasadena, the city rents the parks), and they maintain the fields so there’s actual grass.
+They even let the sports teams use the parks, and they even maintain the fields so there’s actual grass.
 It’s a delightful place to play.

 In one of the games, we heard the opposing coach instruct his team, “everyone remember to play your position.”
 The boys grinned, because they know how to punish people who rely on that heuristic.
 While the purple team spread out to their positions for the kickoff, the Unicorns all huddle near the bottom of the center circle.
 The purple team kicked off with a pass to a hapless winger, who was immediately run down by 5 Unicorns.
 While the purple coach was trying to joystick his players to counter our herd, the Unicorns dynamically swapped positions to create localized imbalances, and their coach (me) chewed contentedly on a kale salad.
 At one point, the Unicorns’ left defender ended up at the right post of the other goal, so our attacking midfielder dropped back to the sweeper position.
 All the while, the purple team players divided their attention among their opponents and the apoplectic commands from their coach.

 What does that have to do with this letter’s theme?
 The 9 kids on the field can outcompute 1 coach.